oreillyross/coding-patterns/README.md

   // else it is equal to mid, reutnr mid as its the index

   //all else fails return -1

+### Topological order
+- Key to victory is to build a hash map of the parents and their connections, so numParents = {};
+- Also have an array called ready, which takes the nodes that have a count of 0 in the numParents object
+- Add the last node in ready to the order array, return this order array as the final result.

 ## Data Structures